 Edward Stone has practiced law and represented individuals, entrepreneurs and growth stage companies in various capacities in the structured settlement, life settlement, litigation finance and insurance industries for more than twenty-five years.
 Prior to his involvement in the specialty finance industry, Mr. Stone practiced corporate and private international law, representing a variety of U.S., French, Italian and Spanish banks, finance companies and retail, wholesale and manufacturing entities.

-Mr. Stone acts as Special Counsel to the Association of BellTel Retirees and ProtectSeniors.org, two retiree advocacy groups working to protect the earned benefits of retirees.
-Together with these groups, Mr. Stone has worked to educate lawmakers across the country on the need for federal and state legislation to protect retirees in pension de-risking transactions.
+Mr. Stone acts as Special Counsel to the Association of BellTel Retirees, a retiree advocacy group working to protect the earned benefits of retirees.
+On behalf of the Association and other retiree advocacy organizations, Mr. Stone has worked to educate lawmakers across the country on the need for federal and state legislation to protect retirees in pension de-risking transactions.
 In 2014, Mr. Stone secured the passage of a “best practices” resolution by the National Conference of Insurance Legislators (NCOIL) designed to offer guidance to state legislators on issues relating to pension de-risking.
 Mr. Stone worked with ProtectSeniors.org to enact Connecticut’s Public Act 15-167 restoring creditor protections to retirees in pension de-risking transfers.
 In May, 2015 Mr. Stone testified before the ERISA Advisory Council addressing the need for disclosures both pre- and post- pension risk transfers.

 Mr. Stone represented many victims of the Executive Life Insurance Company of New York liquidation and continues to assist some victims in their quest for recovery of lost benefits.